-The primary packaging is based on the technique used by the Applicant for the order.
+The primary packaging is based on the technique used for the orders they received.
 The products are weighed and packed into food grade polythene pouches/boxes.
 The sealed pouches are further packed into the master cartons, both are as per the specification and requirements of the buyer.

-The weight of the individual inner packaging generally ranges from about 250 grams to 2 Kilograms which are further packaged in master cartons with a maximum weight of up to 25 Kilograms b) Whether the export of processed frozen shrimps (HSN:0306), packed in individual plain pouch/box, further packed inside a plain master carton (of up to 25 kgs each), attracts GST.
+The weight of the individual inner package generally ranges from about 250 grams to 2 Kilograms which are further packed in master cartons with a maximum weight of up to 25 Kilograms.